-The Conference Program and Abstracts volume will be available in hard copy and as a PDF file for download from this site.
+The Conference Program and Abstracts volume is available in hard copy and as a PDF file for download from this site.

 Thanks to the generous donations by our sponsors and the support of Geoscience Australia and ANU, we are able to keep the registration fees at a reasonable level, particularly for students.

 Registration is open on the AOGC 2018 webpage.
 A reduced early bird registration fee is available until September 30, 2018.
 After this deadline, fees will increase by $100 for full registration and $50 for students and seniors.
 Payment is made by credit card.
 Invoices will be automatically generated and sent to the participant’s email address after a successful payment.

 Early bird specials (including field trip and dinner):